 The rest of the story... can now be read online or offline in the newsletter of the Antarctican Society.
 Highly recommended.
 Here is the latest contact info as well as the historical background about the group.[top] | [home]

-The 2016 Antarctic Treaty consultative meeting (ATCM XXXIX) was held in Santiago, Chile between 23 May and 1 June.
-Interestingly (or not) I saw absolutely NO media coverage...and a review of the papers presented confirmed the reason for the lack of media interest.
-Something I always look for are the Russian reports on the Lake Vostok drilling, but due to budget cuts, there wasn't any field activity, and their only report was this technical paper about drilling fluids.
-The 2017 meeting will be 22 May-1 June in Beijing, China.
+The 2018 Antarctic Treaty consultative meeting (ATCM XLI) was held in Buenos Aires between 13-18 May.
+Once again I saw absolutely NO media coverage...and a review of the papers presented confirmed the reason for the lack of media interest.
+I always look for a Russian report about the Lake Vostok drilling project, but for the second year in a row there was no coverage.
+The 2019 meeting will be 1-11 July in Prague, Czech Republic.
 Here is the official Treaty home page.
 From there you can navigate to the final reports, or you can search the various meeting papers by selecting the "Meeting From/To" and/or the submitters.

 Nowadays there are a number of commercial marathon/ultramarathon ventures in the Antarctic...most commonly sought out by people who want to complete a marathon on all seven continents: